Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

 Thankfully, many garden centers and nurseries offer guarantees on their products for a year.
-Make sure to keep your receipt as a proof of purchase just in case your plant dies prematurely.
+Make sure to keep your receipt as proof of purchase just in case your plant dies prematurely.

 Don’t just buy any plant that you find attractive; check the label first.
-Labels often give information as to type of soil that the plant prefers, sunlight needs, estimated size at maturity, and care instructions.
+Labels often give information as to the type of soil that the plant prefers, sunlight needs, estimated size at maturity, and care instructions.
 The last thing you would want is to have a humongous plant on your hands when you planned on having a smaller plant in a particular area.
 Conversely, you might find that the plant requires much more care than you are willing to give.

-Selecting Plants for Purchase
+How to Select Plants for Purchase

 - Consider the current shape of the plant.
 Tall plants may indicate a plant was straining for light.
 Instead, look for full and compact plants with many stems.
 Avoid plants that look scraggly or leggy.

 - Select plants without broken or damaged stems.
 Leaves should be shiny and lush; avoid plants with wilting, crispy brown or yellowing leaves.
-Also avoid plants that look like they have been pruned; this may indicate the garden center trying to hide a problem.
+Also, avoid plants that look like they have been pruned; this may indicate the garden center trying to hide a problem.

 - Inspect the condition of the pot.
 Reject pots with faded or missing labels, plants with mature weeds in the soil, and pots with roots growing out from the bottom drainage holes.